carpentries-lab/python-aos-lesson/_episodes/09-provenance.md

 > should look something like the following:
 >
 > ~~~
-> import pdb
+> import logging
 > import argparse
 >
+> import numpy as np
+> import matplotlib.pyplot as plt
 > import xarray as xr
 > import cartopy.crs as ccrs
-> import matplotlib.pyplot as plt
-> import numpy as np
 > import cmocean
 > import cmdline_provenance as cmdprov
 >